 “The state of being not or no longer needed or useful” (dictionary.com)

 I don’t think I’d ever heard of this word in relation to book reading/editing prior to the idea of ‘editing for a living’ popped into my head.
-But now, whenever I read a story, my eyes…my brain…are on the lookout for redundant information.
+But now, whenever I read a story, my eyes… My brain … are on the lookout for redundancy.

 “This one had a blue awning with a picture of a cake on the window, the second one had a green-striped awning with a picture of a lawn mower on the window, the third one had a red awning that was ripped in the corner and held a picture of a fire extinguisher on the window…”

 See where I’m going with this?
-The writer went on and on, the descriptions of the stores took up several pages.
-While most (?) readers would like to know specific details in relation to the character and what he or she is doing, this seemed a little overwhelming, in my opinion.
-It’s one thing to provide details, it’s a whole ‘nother story to create a mini story about the stores on the main street.
-Perhaps the writer went on a tangent and didn’t realize it?
-Either way, that would have been the editors chance to point this redundancy out to the writer and make the story better.
+The writer went on and on, and the store descriptions took up several pages.
+While most (?) readers would like to know specific details in relation to the character and what they’re doing, this seemed a little overwhelming, in my opinion.
+It’s one thing to provide details, but it’s a whole ‘nother story to create a mini-story about the stores on the main street.
+Perhaps the author went on a tangent and didn’t realize it?
+Either way, that would have been the editor’s chance to point this redundancy out to the author and make the story better.
 I know not everyone can afford an editor, so that’s why I suggest finding at least some beta readers who can help you out.
 Check out the post at https://www.redpenediting.net/beta-readers-an-authors-hidden-resource/

 Either way, I was so sure she would end up going into one of the stores, given all the descriptions.
 And, I felt that would somehow make up for all the unnecessary information I’d just read.
 But she never went into any of the stores, and she didn’t interact with anyone that either went in or came out of said stores. 🙁

 Let’s start with the simplest form of redundancy.

 “She lifted up the window.”